MaAvilaT/serverless-e5-misw-4204/README.md

 ## Description
 This is the 5th project for MISW 4204 Uniandes - 2024-02

+## Deploy a gateway
+Create an API specification file in Swagger Open API 2.0 syntax and deploy it.

 ## Deploy functions

 **Important**: To deploy any function, you must copy the library_serverless_core library folder inside the